KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Components of the D-H Parametric Table

-The D-H parametric table consists of rows corresponding to each joint of the manipulator.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The D-H parametric table consists of rows corresponding to each joint of the manipulator.
 Each row includes the D-H parameters for that joint.

 ### D-H Parametric Table of Articulated Manipulator